sse-secure-systems/connaisseur/setup/README.md

 Error from server: error when creating "STDIN": admission webhook "connaisseur-svc.connaisseur.svc" denied the request: could not find signed digest for image "docker.io/testingconny/testimage:unsigned" in trust data.
 ```

 > Note that while the container is blocked Kubernetes still creates the service, because it does not reference an image and is thus not denied by Connaisseur.
-You can clean it up by calling `kubectl delete service sample`.
+You can clean it up by executing `kubectl delete service sample`.

 Finally, make sure that Connaisseur will deploy the signed image and isn't just rejecting all images: